 Though this is undoubtedly a great initiative by Google to enhance the personalized experience, most of the users are not getting what exactly needs to be done.
 A Data Retention tab is created under the admin section.
 To understand the whole concept thoroughly, let’s checkout for Google Analytics in a detailed manner.

-To avail all the facilities you need to set the permissions accordingly by signing into Google Analytics.
+To avail of all the facilities, you need to set the permissions accordingly by signing into Google Analytics.